Lottarigy/Triple/docs/EN.md

 # Structures
 Structs are a shell for functions and are also global statements, meaning that structures can be declared at the function level.
 Structures cannot be nested and cannot be contained in a stream.
-Structures are defined by the first `::` character and the word `struct'
+Structures are defined by the first `::` character and the word `struct`

 Example: